 How does refresh rate impact input lag?

 The higher the refresh rate, the lower the input lag.
 That’s because the game is being given more intervals at which to read and react to your inputs.

 You, the player, are also being fed more information at more frequent intervals: which should improve your reflexes!
-(We’ll discuss the specifics of this point a bit later.)
+(I’ll discuss the specifics of this point a bit later.)

 …as long as the in-game frame rate and your hardware can keep up, anyway.

 For instance, some games are programmed to operate at 60 FPS and no higher.
 Some may even be programmed for 30 FPS and no higher. 🤢

 Running games like that on a 144 Hz monitor will not make any difference when compared to running those games on the same monitor, but at 60 Hz.

 If you’re running a game that has a virtually-unlimited FPS limit, or at least one that far exceeds your display tech’s refresh rate, that’s where you’ll see the most benefit.